What experience do I need?

-You’ll need to complete a registration form – you can email us on firstname.lastname@example.org or you can download the registration form here and email it to us.
+You’ll need to complete a registration form and email it to us: firstname.lastname@example.org

 What happens next?

-After reviewing your registration form, you will be invited to a training/induction session where we’ll chat about the role and find out which Learning Hub is best for you.
+After reviewing your registration form, you will be invited to a training/induction session where we’ll chat about the role and agree the day and time that you’ll deliver your sessions.